 This isn’t always the case, and there has been miscommunication around the lettuce packets I sell for 1020 trays.

-Even though the product description says the amount of seed in the packet is to grow a 1020 tray of baby leaf size lettuce people mistook it to be enough for a 1020 tray of lettuce microgreens.
+Even though the product description says the amount of seed in the packet is to grow a 1020 tray of baby leaf size lettuce, people mistook it as enough for a 1020 tray of lettuce microgreens.